Sepala Attygalle: Family

 He was married to Brighty Attygalle who died in July 2010, they had one son Suraj and two grandsons Damin and Shaminda.
 His brother was Dr. Gamini M. Attygalle, FRCS a leading anaesthesiologist, who was married to Kalyani Wijewardene, daughter of Don Walter T Wijewardene and sister of Upali Wijewardene.

 Honors and decorations

-During his military career Attygalle had been award several decorations.
+During his military career Attygalle had been awarded several decorations.
 He was made a Member of the Royal Victorian Order (Military Division) (MVO) by Queen Elizabeth II during her Majesty's visit to Ceylon in 1954, which was later upgraded to Lieutenant (LVO) in 1984.
 For wartime service in World War II with the Ceylon Defense Force, he received the Defence Medal (1946), the War Medal 1939–1945(1946) and the Efficiency Medal (Ceylon) (1950); and for service in the Sri Lankan Army, he received the Ceylon Armed Services Long Service Medal, the Queen Elizabeth II Coronation Medal, the Ceylon Armed Services Inauguration Medal and the Republic of Sri Lanka Armed Services Medal.
 He received the Vadamarachchi Operation Medal during his service as Secretary of Defence.